Before Me – Immortality –

 Dickinson’ poems, for one, feel immortal, not because they will last forever, though I'm sure they will last a very long time, but because they ring so True in the moment.

-The word for the self in the third line is “Term,” which has a nice double meaning.
+The word for the self in the third line is “Term,” which has a multi-valent meaning.
 There is a "term" meaning unit of time, and there is "term" meaning name.
 Dickinson conflates these two meanings of the term “term” in this poem, and in doing so shows us the way identity is tied into time itself.
+There is a third meaning of the word, "term," also in play here.
+Term can also mean "condition."
+We are the term, or condition for the Eternity behind us to become the Immortality before us.
+Somehow Dickinson makes use of all three of these definitions of "term"!

 “Death but the drift of Eastern Gray.”
 The Eastern Gray is the color of sky coming coming in from the East behind you as the Sun recedes in the West before you, just after sunset (or, in poetry-parlance, death).
 Emily’s decision to capitalize the G of “Gray” gives the color its own significance.
 It’s as if it were a color on a paint swatch: “Eastern Gray”.